We all have some vague notion that cats can see well in the dark.

 How Well Do Cats See in the Dark?

-We have established that cats can see very well in the dark, but this does not mean that they can see in complete darkness.
+We have established that cats can see very well in the dark.
+We’ve also looked at the unique adaptations that make this special night vision possible.
+However, this does not mean that they can see in complete darkness.

 Although I know all of this, I still feel better when I leave a small night light on for my cat when I leave her alone at night.
 Are you like me, too?

 Well, there is no need to leave a light on for your cat – unless your house is pitch black.
-As long as a minimum amount of light gets in from your windows, your cat will be more than fine.
+Your cat will be more than fine if a minimum amount of light gets in from your windows.
+You might struggle to move around the house in darkness, but your cat’s advanced eyes make it look easy!

 Can Cats See Color?

+Comparatively, cats only have two color-detecting cone cells on the retina that allow them to see blue-violet and yellow-green wavelengths.
 As you may have noticed, red is missing from the picture.
-Due to this, shades of red -like pink- appear to them more like green.
+Due to this, shades of red, orange, pink, and other warm hues appear to them more like green.
 They see reddish-purple more like a shade of blue.